Linden, Switzerland: Geography

 Of the built up area, housing and buildings made up 3.2% and transportation infrastructure made up 2.3%.
 Out of the forested land, 31.6% of the total land area is heavily forested and 1.2% is covered with orchards or small clusters of trees.
 Of the agricultural land, 11.4% is used for growing crops and 47.5% is pastures, while 1.1% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

-Linden does not have a central village, rather it is composed of scattered houses and settlements on a low hill between the Aare River and Emme River.
+Linden does not have a central village, rather it is composed of scattered houses and settlements on a low hill between the Aare River and the Emme River.
 It formed from the merger of the formerly independent municipalities of Ausserbirrmoos, Innerbirrmoos and Otterbach in 1945.

 On 31 December 2009 Amtsbezirk Konolfingen, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Bern-Mittelland.